International Students FAQ’s for Spring 2023

 - Travel restrictions: Are you traveling to a country with current travel restrictions?
 Be prepared for quarantines and limited flights or additional restrictions that may impact your return to the U.S.

-- U.S. immigration rules: Exceptions were made to the online enrollment rules to keep SEVIS records active and I-20s valid for spring, summer, fall and Spring 2021 but we are waiting for further guidance about what they will allow for future semesters.
+- U.S. immigration rules: Exceptions were made to the online enrollment rules to keep SEVIS records active and I-20s valid for spring, summer, fall but we are waiting for further guidance about what they will allow for future semesters.
 If you are unable to return to the U.S., consider this a disruption to your immigration record and future benefits if the U.S. government does not allow the continuation of your SEVIS record.

 See all current Travel Advisories: https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html/